syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Scrolling.md

 ## Responsive

 Spreadsheet has support for responsive behavior based on client browser's width and height.
 To enable responsive, `IsResponsive` property in `ScrollSettings` should be `true`.
-The three modes of responsive layout is available in Spreadsheet based on client width are,
+The three modes of responsive layout available in Spreadsheet based on client width are,

 * Mobile(<420px)
 * Tablet (420px to 617px)